pascme05/PyPowerSim/README.md

 In the following a list of know issues and limitations is provided:
 - The transfer functions for the input and output filter are not yet verified.
 Also, there is no protection against instability of the transfer functions.
 - Soft switching architectures are not included yet.
-- The interpolation methods for calculating the tabulated parameter options are only linear now.
+- The interpolation methods for calculating the tabulated parameter options are only linear.
+- Plotting error for average DC voltage in B6 configuration

 # Architecture
 The architecture implemented in the PyPowerSim toolkit is exemplary illustrated for a B2